Write a little about yourself. Just a paragraph will do.

 I work in the television industry on a show for the Discovery

-I'm also the narrator of Cold Water Cowboys, and will often hear my
+On the side, I'm also the narrator of the same show, and will often

-own voice coming from rooms that I'm not in.
-None of my friends can
+hear my own voice coming from rooms that I'm not in.
+None of my

-watch the show because hearing me on television weirds them out too
+friends can watch the show because hearing me on television weirds